vvnginx/documentation/content/ngf/installation/nginx-plus-jwt.md

 The JWT is required for validating your subscription and reporting telemetry data.
 For environments connected to the internet, telemetry is automatically sent to F5’s licensing endpoint.
 In offline environments, telemetry is routed through [NGINX Instance Manager](https://docs.nginx.com/nginx-instance-manager/).
 Usage is reported every hour and on startup whenever NGINX is reloaded.

 {{< note >}} The following Secrets should be created in the same namespace as the NGINX Gateway Fabric control plane (default: nginx-gateway).
-The control plane will copy these Secrets into any namespaces where NGINX gets deployed. {{< /note >}}
+The control plane will copy these Secrets into any namespaces where NGINX gets deployed.
+If you need to update the Secrets, update the originals that you created in the control plane namespace, and the control plane will propagate those updates to all duplicated Secrets. {{< /note >}}

 ---